maisanchezba/FluxNoise/README.md

 ### `FluxNoise`

 The `FluxNoise` notebook performs the **numerical calculations** required for the spin-bath analysis, using the current-density distributions obtained from FastHenry.
+Further information is in the notebook and the main solvers are in the `diffusion2d_complete.py` file

 ### `analytical`